 Taking on an existing platform that has grown, shifted and changed over many years and many different team members is always a challenge.
-Fame & Partners had inherited an outdated, bloated version of e-commerce software, Spree.
+Our client had inherited an outdated, bloated version of e-commerce software, Spree.
 Previously developers had hard-coded core packages, which made creating and updating on-site content an absolute nightmare without a developer.
-Also, Fame’s returns platform and manufacturing tools were strongly connected to Spree, making updating versions a fragile and costly endeavour.
+Also, their returns platform and manufacturing tools were strongly connected to Spree, making updating versions a fragile and costly endeavour.

 Jumping into the project, we had to understand the client's area of business as quickly as possible.
 We researched each business department, all the way from dress design through merchandising (how products are sold online) and eventually to manufacturing and customer support.
 By understanding these different areas, we were able to come up with an approach that could improve the overall customer experience with minimal downtime.